Decorative skulls and paintings, Chapel of Bones, Evora

 1. Contemplate your own mortality at the Chapel of Bones in Évora, Portugal

-Among the best things to see in Évora is the haunting chapel of bones next to Igreja de São Francisco.
-This gruesome construction is one of the city’s most popular sights so expect it to be busy but it’s well worth seeing.
+Among the most unusual things to see in Évora is the haunting chapel of bones next to Igreja de São Francisco.
+This gruesome construction is one of the city’s most popular sights so expect it to be busy but it’s worth seeing if you’re curious about history and symbolism.
+If you’re sensitive to stark reminders of mortality, you may want to skip it.

 The Franciscan monks who conceived this grisly project certainly knew how to drive a message home.
 With the aim of provoking visitors into contemplating the transitory nature of human life, they gathered up the skeletons of over 5,000 dead from the town graves and used them to build this chapel.
 Five centuries later, the eerie atmosphere provides modern visitors with a grim reminder that despite medical and technological advances, there’s just no escaping death, no matter how rich or important you may be.